microsoft/knowledge-extraction-recipes-forms/Scenarios/Informative_Image_Selection_FR_Pattern/README.md

 - The still clapperboard image, where the clapperboard is held in front of the camera frame
 - The blurry clapperboard image, where the clapperboard is being taken out of the camera frame

 Logically, for this single scene or action event, it would make sense to feed in all of the images to the Form Recognizer for knowledge extraction purposes.
 However, given that multiple instances of clapperboard images that contain very similar data are being fed into the Form Recognizer service, there is the high likelihood that a bunch of duplicate results will be produced.
-We can also infer that extremely blurry images will offer very little meaninguful information (if any at all) given that the OCR technology will have difficulties predicting text.
+We can also infer that extremely blurry images will offer very little meaningful information (if any at all) given that the OCR technology will have difficulties predicting text.
 At this point, it will feel like redundant data points are being fed into the service.
 Furthermore, this solution may not scale efficiently; a single movie scene could contain hundreds of action events with thousands of clapperboard images (assuming we have 3-5 clapperboard images for each action event).
 This becomes more challenging when the solution is to be applied to hundreds, if not thousands of movies or video files.

 In situations such as this, it may be meaningful to select the most "informative" image that contains the most metadata that can be extracted by the Form Recognizer service for each action event.
-By utilzing this approach we ensure that only one clapperboard image is selected for each action event, thus, reducing the time and cost spent on performing predictions and computing results.
+By utilizing this approach we ensure that only one clapperboard image is selected for each action event, thus, reducing the time and cost spent on performing predictions and computing results.

 ## Proposed Solution ##

-The proposed solution involves utilizing an OCR service (Read API) and a character-level frequncy scoring function to idenfity and select the most "informative" image in an action event.
+The proposed solution involves utilizing an OCR service (Read API) and a character-level frequency scoring function to identify and select the most "informative" image in an action event.
 The idea is that the image with the most predictable text will have the highest character count.
 Thus, the image with the highest character count will be identified as the most “informative”.
 From here, the selected set of most "informative" images will be fed into the Form Recognizer service.

 Given that the Read API computes results much faster than the Form Recognizer service and costs much less to run (costs for computing 1000 images with the Read API is $2.50 vs $50 for the custom Form Recognizer service), it's a very useful tool that can be used to perform this preprocessing step.
 Furthermore, given that the Form Recognizer utilizes the same OCR technology that the Read API makes use of under the hood, it is reasonable to assume the most "informative" image selected for each action event will yield the best results for the Form Recognizer knowledge extraction step.